 Located at the mouth of the Yangtze River, Shanghai is one of China’s most famous and populous cities, offerings a wonderful blend of historic and contemporary culture.
 Towering modern structures stand side by side with beautiful temples and the city’s recent architecture is equally as impressive as its ancient buildings.
 A guided tour of the city is one of the best ways to appreciate all that Shanghai has to offer on a single visit.

 Shanghai is also well-known for its stunning parks and gardens, including the gorgeous Yuyuan Garden which boasts an array of colourful plant life alongside classic Chinese design.
 The city’s many museums also offer an insight into fascinating Chinese heritage, while attractions such as Shanghai Happy Valley, Jinjiang Amusement Park and Shanghai City Beach offer something for everyone to enjoy.

-One of the most impressive locations on a Yangtze river cruise is surely the incredible Three Gorges, which include Qutang, Wuxia and Xiling, where visitors will be awe of their amazing surroundings as they sail along one of the most scenic stretch of this majestic river.
+One of the most impressive locations on a Yangtze River cruise is surely the incredible Three Gorges, which include Qutang, Wuxia and Xiling, where visitors will be in awe of their amazing surroundings as they sail along one of the most scenic stretches of this majestic river .

 This iconic area boasts serene and tranquil yet incredibly dramatic landscape and is often regarded as the birthplace of legends.
 Here, the mighty Yangtze carves out grand canyons across lush and craggy mountains, leaving bizarre rock formations, crystal clear waterfalls and hanging caves rich in avian wildlife, providing visitors with a truly enchanting and utterly unforgettable experience.